gbrogers/NestJS_Course/notes.md

 When working with middleware, if the current middleware function does not END the request-response cycle, it must call the next() method, which passes control to the next middleware function.

 Otherwise, the request will be left hanging - and never complete.

+---

+One of the best ways to document our application is to use the OpenAPI specification.
+The OpenAPI specification is a language-agnostic definition format used to describe RESTful APIs.

+An OpenAPI document allows us to describe our entire API, including:

+Available operations (endpoints)
+Operation parameters: Input and output for each operation Authentication methods
+Contact information, license, terms of use and other information.
+… and much more ...

+Swagger tag allow us to break down out reseaources into a "logical bounded context", making it much easier navigate through swagger ui

+/\*\*

+- Swagger Tags decorator.
+- 💡 Note: Can also be done on an individual method-level if needed as well!
+  \*/
+  @ApiTags('coffees')
+  class CoffeesController {}

+---

+// For unit tests
+npm run test

+// For unit tests + collecting testing coverage npm run test:cov

+// For e2e tests
+npm run test:e2e

+Unit Tests
+For unit tests In NestJS, it’s a common practice to keep the spec files in the same folder as the application source code files that they test.

+Each controller, provider, service, etc. should have its own dedicated test file.
+The test file extension must be (dot).spec.ts (this is so that integrated test tooling can identify it as a test file with test suites).

+End-to-End (e2e) Tests
+For e2e tests, these files are typically located in a dedicated `test` directory by default. e2e tests are typically grouped into separate files by the feature or functionality that they test.
+The file extension must be (dot).e2e-spec.ts.

+How are they different?
+While unit tests focus on individual classes and functions…

+e2e tests are great for high-level validation of the entire system. e2e testing covers the interaction of classes and modules at a more aggregate level -- closer to the kind of interaction that end-users will have with the production system.